olesar/framebank/README.md

 NOTES: Some Roles are tagged as mixed roles (e.g. "Instrument - Place") or double roles ("Instrument / Place").
 The former means that the functional role of the element is both Instrument and Place while the latter means that the element can play either the role of Instrument ot the role of Place depending the context.
 The same rule applies to SemClass.
 RELEASE NOTES: The annotation in the SemClass column has not been checked properly in v.1.0 and may contain mistakes.

 ===
 2.1. framebank_anno_ex_items.txt -- annotated samples: core frame elements annotation
 ===
+Header = {ConstrIndex,ExIndex,Place,PhraseGen,WordDep,Form,Role,Rank,Sem,Rea,ItemExIndex,KeyLexemes}
-Header = {KeyLexemes,ConstrIndex,Place,PhraseGen,WordDep,Form,Role,Rank,Sem,Rea,ExIndex,ItemExIndex}
+Header = {ConstrIndex,ExIndex,Place,PhraseGen,WordDep,Form,Role,Rank,Sem,Rea,ConstrExId,ItemExIndex,KeyLexemes}

-KeyLexemes: lexical constants of the construction such as a verb for its valency pattern
 ConstrIndex: construction ID
+ExIndex: example ID
-Place: # of the element in the construction
+Place: No of the element in the construction
 PhraseGen: PP, NP or other syntactic phrase that refer to the core frame element
 WordDep: a head of PhraseGen (in quantifier phrases (QP), a content word is tagged, in PPs, a preposition + content noun are tagged)
 Form: morphosyntactic features